alphabill-org/alphabill/docs/transactions.md

 ]
 ```

-1. *TargetOwner* (byte string) is the owner condition of the new bill.
+1. *TargetOwner* (byte string) is the new owner condition of the bill.
-2. *TargetValue* (unsigned integer) is the value of the new bill.
+2. *TargetValue* (unsigned integer) must be equal to the value of the
+   bill.
+The reason for including the value of the bill in the
+   transaction order is to enable the recipient of the transaction to
+   learn the received amount without having to look up the bill.
-3. *Backlink* (byte string) is the backlink to the previous transaction with this bill.
+3. *Backlink* (byte string) is the SHA-256 hash of the previous
+   transaction with the bill.
+The hash is calculated over the raw CBOR
+   encoded bytes of the *TransactionOrder* data item.

 ##### Split Bill

+This transaction splits a bill in two, creating a new bill with its
+own owner condition (*TargetOwner*) and a value (*TargetValue*).
+The
+value of the bill being split is reduced by the value of the new bill
+and is stored in the *RemainingValue* attribute.
+The sum of values
+specified by *TargetValue* and *RemainingValue* attributes must be
+equal to the value of the bill before the split.

 *TransactionOrder*.*Payload*.*Type* = "split"\
 *TransactionOrder*.*Payload*.*Attributes* contains: